 If you live in London and own a car, you will understand the burden of the Congestion Charge.
 However, owning a zero-emission EV allows you to be exempt from the pesky £15 daily charge.
 Not only that but if you have a fully electric vehicle and enter the ULEZ (Ultra Low Emission Zone), you are also exempt from the daily £12.50 fee.

 The International Council on Clean Transportation (ICTT) reported that EVs produce most of their emissions during manufacturing.
 However, in terms of overall lifetime emissions, electric vehicles have the upper hand, producing significantly less than petrol and diesel cars.
 This is because they are zero-emission vehicles, whereby they produce no direct exhaust or tailpipe emissions.
 Not only does reduced air pollution help the environment and reduce your carbon footprint, but it is also better for public health!

 What’s more, technology is advancing.
-Some smart chargers, such as the Hypervolt and the EVE Seven, allow you to charge your electric vehicle with solar energy.
+Some smart home EV chargers, such as the VCHRGD Seven and the Indra Smart PRO, allow you to charge your electric vehicle with solar energy.
 Furthermore, more research is also going into the recycling and reuse of electric vehicle batteries ensuring a more sustainable future for electric vehicles.